Smoked Salmon Omelette

 Let’s talk about the salmon.
 There are a bevy of options here and frankly, I don’t claim to have a preference for any one type.
 I‘m an equal opportunity cured/smoked fish lover — but here’s a brief overview of the differences.

 Lox are traditionally unsmoked and come from the belly of salmon.
-Salt-cured, thinly sliced, silky and buttery, this is the type of salmon you expect from old-time delicatessens.
+Salt-cured, thinly sliced, silky and buttery, this is the salmon you expect from old-time delicatessens.

-These days however, the term lox are commonly interchanged with the “smoked salmon” moniker or rather, cold smoked salmon which is the process of curing the fish in a wet or dry salt and sugar brine before smoking at such a low temperature that it imparts the flavor of smoke without actually cooking the flesh.
+These days, however, the term lox is commonly interchanged with the “smoked salmon” moniker or, rather, cold smoked salmon, which is the process of curing the fish in a wet or dry salt and sugar brine before smoking at such a low temperature that it imparts the flavor of smoke without actually cooking the flesh.

 Different Types of Smoked Salmon: